Pocoya/Notebook/README.md

 ./file
 ```

-Or if you have an input file
+Or if you have an input file:
 ```
 ./file < input
 ```